LIVING LYNDHURST

 Skills: AutoCAD, SketchUp, V-Ray, Photoshop, Illustrator

-In the summer of 2019, my design-oriented best friend and I toured the historic Gothic Revival Lyndurst Mansion in Tarrytown, NY and leisurely strolled around the stunning grounds afterward.
-Eventually, we stumbled upon the abandoned greenhouse on the property, once hailed as the most impressive and largest steel-framed Victorian greenhouse in the country.
-Even though all the glass has been stripped away and no orchids or exuberant plant species have been cultivated there for decades, the magnificence of the structure captured my heart and imagination.
+In 2019, stemming from a shared interest in design and history, my best friend and I toured Lyndhurst Mansion, a Gothic Revival historic site in Tarrytown, NY and leisurely explored the stunning grounds afterward.
+Eventually, we came upon the abandoned greenhouse on the property, once hailed as the most impressive and largest steel-framed Victorian greenhouse in the country.
+Even though all the glass has been stripped away, the fountain running dry, and no orchids or exuberant plant species have been cultivated there for decades, the magnificence of the structure captured my heart and imagination.

 The prerequisite for a thesis project at the New York School of Interior Design, where I was enrolled at the time, included selecting a building, either occupied or vacant, with walls and flexible space that can be designed to fit the needs of a particular purpose.
 Because all that was left of the greenhouse was the steel framing, it took a bit of convincing for my thesis instructor to approve my proposal.

 My colleagues and I worked tirelessly on our respective projects, having multiple checkpoints throughout the year to share our progress in preparation for our final thesis dissertation.
 We had Spring break in mid-March and unfortunately, were never able to return to campus again.
-COVID-19 was wreaking havoc on the globe.
-Far from ideal, we finished the semester, our last, online.
+COVID-19 wreaked havoc on the globe.
+Far from ideal, we finished the final semester online while in quarantine.
 Prior to this experience, it was unimaginable for me to defend my thesis over Zoom, but that is exactly how it ended.

-Living Lyndhurst is a culmination of ideas and design skills important to me, including sustainability, historical preservation, environmentalism, furniture design, 3D rendering, interior design, and landscape design.
+Living Lyndhurst is a culmination and expression of ideas and disciplines that are important to me, including sustainability, historical preservation and conservation, environmentalism, furniture design, 3D rendering, interior design, and landscape design.